Is It Worth Getting a Doctorate in Education (EdD)?

 What Are Alternatives to an Education Doctorate?

 A Doctor of Education is just one advanced degree choice.
 If you’re more interested in teaching degrees, a PhD in education might be a better fit, or perhaps a master’s degree.
 There are programs specialized for individuals who want to pursue roles like school counselor, ESL teacher and school social worker.
-And you can also find programs that are available online.
-Additional degrees you can explore include:
+You can also find online programs.

 Master of Teaching (MAT)